getsentry/sentry.engineering/data/blog/autoinstrumentation-in-the-unity-sdk-via-il-weaving.md

 ![TraceView](/images/autoinstrumentation-in-unity-via-ilweaving/traceview.png)

-### What do we have now?
+## What do we have now?

-With this we achieved two things:
+With this IL weaving setup, we accomplished two goals:

-1. We’re providing visible, tangible value for users right out of the box.
-They install the package and get to see the Performance capabilities without having to write a single line of code.
+- Immediate, visible performance value: Developers see auto-instrumented performance insights without adding extra code.
-2. We have a proof of concept that it is not only possible but totally viable to inject custom SDK functionality to wrap user’s code.
+- A foundation for future expansion: We proved it’s viable to inject custom SDK functionality that wraps user code, enabling future opportunities for auto-instrumentation.

 ## Where to go from here

-What this allows us is to move on towards even more auto-instrumentation.
-UnityWebRequests are an obvious choice.
+This setup opens the door for even more instrumentation possibilities.
+For instance, UnityWebRequests could be instrumented automatically, or we could explore adding spans to button clicks by timing actions around them.

-Maybe we can add the span to the button click after all.
-Start the span when a button is clicked and finish it on the start of the next frame?
+Stay tuned as we continue to expand what’s possible with Sentry’s Unity SDK!